ivisondsb/ivisondsb/README.md

 [![Gmail Badge](https://img.shields.io/badge/-ivisondsb@gmail.com-6633cc?style=flat-square&logo=Gmail&logoColor=white&link=mailto:ivisondsb@gmail.com)](mailto:ivisondsb@gmail.com)

 Oops, Ivison speaking, all right?
-My name is Ivison, I'm 23 years old, and I'm an IT student.
+My name is Ivison, I'm 24 years old, and I'm an IT student.
 I graduated in Digital Games, but I've been deepening my knowledge in JavaScript and Web development.
-I'm looking for an opportunity as a Back-End in NodeJs with Express or Fastify, to get my first vacancy as a developer.
+I'm looking for an opportunity as a Back-End in NodeJs with Express or as an Android developer with Kotlin, to get my first vacancy as a developer.

 Main Skills:
-JavaScript,
+JavaScript
-REST API,
+API REST
-NodeJS (Express),
+NodeJS (Express)
-Sql (PostgreSQL),
+SQL (postegreSQL, SQLite)
-NoSQL (MongoDB),
+NoSQL (MongoDB)
 HTML/CSS
+Kotlin
+Android Studio
+XML
+Jetpack Compose